jeffgbutler/practical-functional-java/docs/xmlRendererExercise.md

       - ">"
    - Create a method `Stream<String> renderRootElement(Document)` that renders the root element by calling the `accept` method with visitor completed in steps #5-#7 above
    - Finally finish the `render(Document)` method by concatenating the XML header, DocType, and rendered root element and adding a newline character (`\n`) after each string.
 This will be a Stream of streams, flattened, then collected.
-   - Finishing these methods should resolve four failing tests.
+   - Finishing these methods should resolve the remaining four failing tests.